Jonathan Prag: Research |

 |

 My PhD (London 2004) was on the 'provincialization' of Republican Sicily, examining various aspects (identity, epigraphy, military presence) of the transformation of the island under Roman provincial rule and the development of Roman provincial government in relation to the first provincia of the Republican empire.
-The major elements of that study are now published in various articles (see publications).
-The majority of my current research begins from that general starting point, engaging with epigraphic evidence (particularly from Hellenistic Sicily), examining questions of identity in the western Mediterranean (including Punic identity), and exploring the origins and development of the provincial system under the Roman Republic, as well as continuing to work on the principal literary source for Roman Sicily, Cicero's Verrines.
+The major elements of that study were published in various articles (see publications).
+The majority of my current research begins from that general starting point of ancient Sicily, with a broad focus on the western Mediterranean in the 'long Hellenistic' period (broadly, the fourth to first centuries BC), engaging with epigraphic evidence (particularly from Sicily), examining questions of identity in the western Mediterranean (including Punic identity), exploring the origins and development of the provincial system under the Roman Republic and in particular the nature of Roman imperialism, as well as continuing to work on the principal literary source for Roman Sicily, Cicero's Verrines.
 I am actively participating in collaborative projects with colleagues in France, Italy, and Spain.
+Recent publications include:

 |